marlyocat/cognixus/README.md

     1. Run the command "aws configure" and follow the prompts to enter your AWS credentials

+Login to Docker

+    1. Run the command "docker login" and follow the prompts to enter your Docker credentials

 ## Execution

 ### Task 1 - Gitea Application (Terraform)